-These Companies hold approximately 52% share of total capacity in Europe as of 2020.
+These companies hold approximately 62% share of the total capacity in Europe as of 2020.
 Further, INEOS Composites acquired Ashland Holdings resin business in 2019.

-Ashland has 40 MTPA facility in Germany and 70 MTPA facility in USA which has now become INEOS Composites business.
-Another major player Scott Bader company Ltd has 15 MTPA capacity in France as well as 20 MTPA Capacity in United Kingdom.
-Further, Scott Bader made strategic investment of more than 1.2 million Euro in 2017 to add capacity addition for its composite business led by strong demand of Scott Bader products from its customer.
+Olin Corporation has 245 MTPA facility in Germany and 20 MTPA facility in Italy,.
+Another major player, Huntsman Corporation has 100 MTPA capacity in Switzerland..
 Many new players are expected to enter